Felony insurance fraud dropped to misdemeanor

 Client charged with felony insurance fraud.
 Attorney Stephen C. Brown negotiated a reduction of the charge to a misdemeanor false report to law enforcement.
-Client received a suspended house of corrections sentence.
-The felony insurance fraud charge was later nol prossed by the state after client successfully completed a diversion program.
+The client received a suspended house of corrections sentence.
+The felony insurance fraud charge was later nolle prosequi by the state after the client successfully completed a diversion program.

 Client charged with felony possession of controlled/narcotic drugs, misdemeanor possession of controlled/narcotic drugs and transporting drugs in a motor vehicle.
 All charges dropped.
-Client thereafter petitioned the court and successfully annulled all drug charges from her criminal record.
+The client thereafter petitioned the court and successfully annulled all drug charges from her criminal record.

-Client was charged with two counts of simple assault, criminal mischief and obstructing the report of a crime.
-All charges were nol prossed, except for one count of simple assault, which the client pleaded guilty to and received a suspended house of corrections sentence and obtained a mandatory evaluation with a licensed alcohol and drug abuse counselor.
+The client was charged with two counts of simple assault, criminal mischief and obstructing the report of a crime.
+All charges were nolle prosequi, except for one count of simple assault, which the client pleaded guilty to and received a suspended house of corrections sentence and obtained a mandatory evaluation with a licensed alcohol and drug abuse counselor.

 Client received a lifetime disqualification of his CDL based upon a second major conviction on his driving record.
 Attorney Stephen C. Brown was able to vacate one of his major convictions and replace it with a violation, allowing the client to reinstate his CDL.

 Felony and misdemeanor charges dropped due to insufficient evidence

 Client charged with felony second-degree assault and misdemeanor simple assault, both of which were domestic violence-related, forcing the client to relinquish his guns.
 The charges were dismissed at the probable cause hearing due to insufficient evidence.
 As a result, the client’s handguns were returned.